oracle-livelabs/security/database/advanced/avdf-restructured/protect-prevent.md

 ![AVDF](./images/360-55.png "DV - fire query")

-**Note**
+**Notes:**
-    -   BA_ALEX has the object privelege access on CO.Orders; BA_ALEX also has necessary DV realm authorization on schema CO
+- `BA_ALEX` has the object privelege access on CO.Orders; BA_ALEX also has necessary DV realm authorization on schema CO
-    -   CUSTOMERADMIN has the object privilege access on CO.Orders; but no DV realm authorization on schema CO
+-  `CUSTOMERADMIN` has the object privilege access on CO.Orders; but no DV realm authorization on schema CO

 ### Step 5: Monitor and alert on DV realm violations